Joanna C.M. Cole, PhD, PMH-C

 Dr. Cole joined the Center in 2012.
 She earned her PhD in Clinical and School Psychology from the University of Virginia.
 She completed a pediatric psychology internship and an adolescent and young adult health fellowship at Boston Children’s Hospital/Harvard Medical School.
 She is also a certified birth doula and is trained as an alcoholism and substance abuse counselor.

-In addition, Dr. Cole is an active member of the Postpartum Support International (PSI) Board of Directors as the co-chair of the Outreach Committee and co-chair of the Training and Education Committee.
-She is also a 2-day and advanced skills trainer for the PSI Components of Care, a nationally recognized, evidence-based approach to working with perinatal mood and anxiety disorders.
-She is also one of the members of the National Perinatal Association working to develop guidelines that define clinical support for parents during their baby’s time in neonatal intensive care.
+In addition, Dr. Cole is an active member of the Postpartum Support International (PSI) as their Curriculum Manager and one of their international trainers for the 2-day and advanced skills PSI Components of Care Course, a nationally recognized, evidence-based approach to working with perinatal mood and anxiety disorders.
+She also co-teaches the Perinatal Loss: Clinical and Supportive Care course, to increase the levels of comfort among mental health, nursing and medical providers offering support to grieving parents.
+She is one of the members of the National Perinatal Association working to develop guidelines that define clinical support for parents during their baby’s time in neonatal intensive care.
+Dr. Cole completed a Post-Graduate Certification Program in Sex Therapy and counsels individuals and couples to address pelvic pain and sexual dysfunction, engage in sex after perinatal loss, and to effectively discuss intimacy and sexual health concerns.

-Manager of Psychosocial Services, Center for Fetal Diagnosis and Treatment
+Clinical Director, Perinatal Psychosocial and Bereavement Programs, Richard D. Wood Jr. Center for Fetal Diagnosis and Treatment

 2022, Psychology Internship Training Program Teaching Award